MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/oidc-1-0-authentication.md

 > [!NOTE]
 > For OIDC authentication, both endpoints are supported but we recommend using V2.0.

-Replace TenantID with the **Directory (tenant) ID** saved in the third step mentioned above and connect to the endpoint through your browser.
+Replace TenantID with the **Directory (tenant) ID** saved in the third step mentioned previously and connect to the endpoint through your browser.
 Then, save the following information:

 | Value | Link |
 |---------|---------|